-A proactive anti-malware solution with memory forensics, which is specifically designed for malware analysts who performs manually dynamic analysis, comes with a kernel driver (written in C/C++) that protects the device in real time similarly to advanced endpoint protections.
-The solution offers robust security while prioritizing user privacy.
-It's a great choice for home users who want effective protection without compromising their personal data.
+A proactive Next-Generation Antivirus (NGAV) solution featuring malware analysis functionality with memory forensics, which is specifically designed for malware analysts who performs manually dynamic analysis, comes with a kernel driver (written in C/C++) that protects the device in real time similarly to advanced endpoint protections.
+This solution respects user privacy and does not track your browsing history, unlike almost all others.

 The user interface (UI) has been coded with C# .NET 8.0 so that the project would be easier to customize and be more easily modifiable.